Last updated: March 11, 2021

 - ShedSupport (multivitamin specifically for reptiles with shedding issues)

-Note: None of these supplements provide vitamin D3, and some may not be available in the United States (yet!).
+Note: Some of these supplements may not be available in the United States (yet!).

 Repashy Supercal & Supervite

-What I like about Repashy’s calcium powders is that they offer different levels of vitamin D3 supplementation to meet different reptiles’ needs.
+What I like about Repashy’s calcium and multivitamin powders is that they offer different levels of vitamin D3 supplementation to meet different reptiles’ needs.

 - Supercal NoD — for reptiles that are kept outdoors or otherwise receive high levels of UVB.

 - Supercal LoD — for reptiles that receive moderate levels of UVB.

 - Supercal MeD — for reptiles that receive little to no UVB.